 Each year we hold several joint services with our sister congregation, Tomales Presbyterian Church, and we also join with them for adult education studies.

-Easter Season includes Services on Palm Sunday, Maundy Thursday, and Easter Sunday
+Easter Season includes Services on Palm Sunday, Maundy Thursday (7:30pm), and Easter Sunday, with a sunrise service at 6:30am and another at 9:30am.

 Worshipping via Zoom did not stop the great flow of music during combined services.
 The combined Two Rock and Tomales choirs sang several wonderful songs for the congregation, the first being “Kyrie” by Andy Beck.